-- 352. In 2010, PLAINTIFF MANER learned that the various profiles created to accommodate his disability render him ineligible to participate in work release programs or to transfer to facilities designated for prisoners who have made substantial rehabilitative progression, known as honor camps, because the profiles raise his health code level.
-Participation in work release programs and residence in honor camps results in several benefits to prisoners and serves as evidence of rehabilitation helpful to gain parole.
-Because he could not access these benefits if his disability was accommodated through the use of the profiles, PLAINTIFF MANER asked medical staff at his residence facility in 2010, Hamilton Aged and Infirmed, to remove the profiles. - 353.
-PLAINTIFF NAYLOR is currently housed at Hamilton A & I. There are no programs at Hamilton A & I for prisoners who are blind.
+371. PLAINTIFF NAYLOR was most recently housed at Hamilton A & I. There are no programs at Hamilton A & I for prisoners who are blind.
 PLAINTIFF NAYLOR requested to participate in the G.E.D. program and was told that the staff would have to "check into it."
-He has not received a response. - 354.
-PLAINTIFF NAYLOR has a security classification of 2.
-Prisoners without disabilities who have a security classification of 2 are eligible for work release. - 355.
-PLAINTIFF NAYLOR is not eligible for work release because he is blind. - 356.
-Prior to March 2014, PLAINTIFF NAYLOR was housed at Kilby in Dormitory A because he is blind.
+He did not receive a response.

+372. PLAINTIFF NAYLOR had a security classification of 2.
+Prisoners without disabilities who have a security classification of 2 are eligible for work release.

+373. PLAINTIFF NAYLOR was not eligible for work release because he is blind.

+374. Prior to March 2014, PLAINTIFF NAYLOR was housed at Kilby in Dormitory A because he is blind.
 PLAINTIFF MOORE is currently housed in Dormitory A because he is blind.
 PLAINTIFF HAGOOD was housed in Dormitory A until May 2014 because he is in a wheelchair.
 For prisoners who are not disabled, Dormitory A is a transit dormitory to which prisoners are sent for a short period of time before being sent to a more permanent placement.
 However, PLAINTIFF NAYLOR spent over two years in Dormitory A, PLAINTIFF MOORE has spent approximately four years in Dormitory A, and PLAINTIFF HAGOOD spent approximately 16 months in Dormitory A. Because the dormitory has a high level of violence, as is often the case with higher security dormitories, it is often on lockdown, resulting in disabled plaintiffs being denied access to outside recreation.
 Also, because Dormitory A is a transit dorm, programming is generally not available to persons housed there.

-357. Mentally ill prisoners housed in the RTU at Bullock are not provided with regular recreation.
+375. Mentally ill prisoners housed in the RTU at Bullock are not provided with regular recreation.
 They go outside one or two times per week.
 The recreation yards for prisoners in the RTU are caged areas roughly 15 feet by 10 feet and no recreational equipment.
 When prisoners are allowed out, there are often eight to 15 individuals in these small areas.

-E. ADOC Fails To Provide Auxiliary Aids And Services Necessary For Effective Communication.
+E. DEFENDANT ADOC Fails to Provide Auxiliary Aids and Services Necessary for Effective Communication.